Insurance for your business

-- Buy online in minutes
+Quote online in less than 2 minutes

 What business doesn’t have a website these days?
 An invisible one is what.

 But not just any old website will do.
 Clients pay you good money to design and develop something that not only works and looks good, but gets them business too.
 No easy task.

 If your masterpiece fails to convert leads, doesn’t do what the client wanted, is delivered late or keeps crashing, they’re going to ask questions.
 Awkward questions like: who’s going to pay for our lost business?
 When can we expect our sales to increase?
 Have you got a solicitor?

 You might not have done anything wrong, but that doesn’t always matter.
 The fact there’s an allegation against you is enough.
 You have to do something about it and that takes time, effort and money.

 That’s when professional indemnity insurance for web designers steps in.
 It pays your legal bills, argues your case and frees you up to keep running your business.

 You need it because you have a business to run.
 Because you don’t have unlimited funds.
 Because you’re not a legal expert.
 And because your reputation matters.